Sourdough Tools and Equipment

 - Very affordable.

-- The Combo cooker “lid” serves a dual purpose as a skillet, so it’s a 2-for-1 deal!
+- Versatile as a dual cooker.
 You bake bread on the lid with the vessel turned upside down.
 That allows for easy transfer of the bread without potentially burning your forearms.

-- It’s also very versatile and durable.
-The Combo cooker is a classic camping staple that you don’t have to worry about chipping like enamel or breaking like ceramic.
-It’s indestructible.
+- It’s indestructible.
+The Combo cooker is a classic camping staple that you don’t have to worry about chipping, like enamel, or breaking, like ceramic.

 👎 Cons:

-- One downside is that you’re limited in size to only bake boules (rounds).
+- Limited in size and shape to bake boules (rounds).

 👉 Two recommendations: My two favorite enameled Dutch ovens are from Lodge and Staub.
 You can’t go wrong with either.